kleene-project/docs/get-started/02_our_app.md

    $ git clone https://github.com/docker/getting-started.git
    ```

 2. View the contents of the cloned repository.
-Inside the `/app` directory of the repository you should see `package.json`, two subdirectories (`src` and `spec`),
+Inside the `app` root-directory of the repository you should see
-   and perhaps a few other files.
+   a `package.json`, two subdirectories (`src` and `spec`), and perhaps a few other files.

-## prepare the Kleened host
+## Prepare the Kleened host

 When you have a fresh installation, a few preparations is needed before you can start
 building images and creating containers.